awsdocs/iam-user-guide/doc_source/id_credentials_access-keys.md

    + To create an access key, choose **Create access key**\.
 Then choose **Download \.csv file** to save the access key ID and secret access key to a CSV file on your computer\.
 Store the file in a secure location\.
 You will not have access to the secret access key again after this dialog box closes\.
 After you download the CSV file, choose **Close**\.
 When you create an access key, the key pair is active by default, and you can use the pair right away\.
    + To disable an active access key, choose **Make inactive**\.
    + To reenable an inactive access key, choose **Make active**\.
-   + To delete an access key, choose its **X** button at the far right of the row\.
-Then choose **Delete** to confirm\.
-When you delete an access key, it's gone forever and cannot be retrieved\.
-However, you can always create new keys\.
+   + Before you delete an access key, make sure that it's no longer in use\.
+You cannot recover an access key after you delete it\.
+To delete an access key, choose its **X** button at the end of the row\.
+When prompted for confirmation, choose **Delete**\.

 **To list the access keys for an IAM user \(console\)**